 A possibility, which reduces the impact on existing 5GC, would be to use the UE initiated PDU session Modification procedure with the needed UAV specific attribute added, as a trigger for C2 authorization only and then let the USS initiate the Network (USS) initiated modification procedure described below to provide the corresponding authorization result to the UAV and 3GPP system.

 Conclusion: Compared to the existing support in 5GC for authorization with an external AF in the PDU Session Establishment procedure this support is not existing in the PDU Session Modification procedure.

-Proposal: Two alternatives exists to resolve the non-existing support for authorization with an external AF in the PDU Session Modification procedure.
+Two alternatives exists to resolve the non-existing support for authorization with an external AF in the PDU Session Modification procedure.
 One alternative is to investigate the possibility to modify the PDU Session Modification procedure to include the same support for as authorization with an external AF as exists in the PDU Session Establishment procedure.
 A second alternative would be to use the UE initiated PDU Session Modification procedure to trigger a Network (USS) initiated PDU Session Modification procedure as described above.

+Proposal: To reduce the effects on existing procedures it is proposed to use the UE initiated PDU Session Modification procedure to trigger a Network (USS) initiated PDU Session Modification procedure as described above.

 Figure 2: RADIUS accounting update (3GPP TS25.561 figure 11.2.2-1)